 It showcases artists’ work from all over the world, using a historic city as its canvas and sharing it around the globe.

 The festival is brought to the city through an established partnership between Threshold Studios, an artist-led creative media and visual arts organisation specialising in the production of digital, moving image and public realm works, the University of Lincoln, Lincoln BIG, Visit Lincoln, and Lincolnshire One Venues (LOV).
-Principal funding for Frequency Festival 2015, of £145,000, has come from the National Lottery through Arts Council England’s Grants for the Arts scheme.
+Principal funding for Frequency Festival has come from the National Lottery through Arts Council England’s Grants for the Arts scheme.